Jasonkhawbung/tron-tvl-list/README.md

 ##### forkedFrom (Does your project originate from another project):

 ##### methodology (what is being counted as tvl, how is tvl being calculated):
 All tokens staked in the pool MINUS borrowed assets are counted as TVL.
-Borrowed assets are not included in the TVL.
+Borrowed assets are not included in the TVL.$128,138,881,069

 ```